glacials/twos.dev/src/cold/apple.md

 more types of screen sharing in Chrome, like sharing one tab.

-Ecosystem effects of Safari include Handoff (move a browsing session between devices smoothly) and the downright insane power efficiency of Safari on macOS.
+Ecosystem effects of Safari include Handoff (move a browsing session between devices smoothly) and the downright bonkers power efficiency of Safari on macOS.

 #### iCloud Keychain {#keychain}